temporalio/temporal-learning/docs/tutorials/typescript/subscriptions/index.md

 ## Define Your Customer

 The first step you will take in creating your application is defining your customer information that you need when signing a customer up for a subscription.
 Although a function in Temporal - known as a Workflow - can have multiple parameters, you should use a single object for parameters and return types.
 This approach allows you to change fields without breaking Workflow compatibility.
-You'll begin define the data object that defines the customer used by the Temporal Workflow.
+You'll begin by defining the data object that defines the customer used by the Temporal Workflow.

 To set up the object, create a new file called `shared.ts` in your `src` folder: